maubanel/p4v-unreal/README.md

 - Also, you will need to set the password: `p4 set P4PASSWD=XR1001Studio`

+- Include your lsu username in your workspace name so that we do not accidentally delete it.

 - When setting up a workspace for an Unreal project make sure **Allwrite**. **Clobber** and **Compress** to `false`.
 Set **Modtime** and **Rmdir** to `true`.
 Set **On submit** to `Revert unchanged files`.

 - To add multiple files it is best to do this in **P4V** and not in **Unreal**.
 Click on the folder that you would like for it to mark all unadded files to include (minus the ones indicated in .p4ignre) and select `Reconcile Offline Work`.
 Make sure your '.p4 ignore' is up to date!